by John Ellis

 The preacher doesn’t include enough applications in his sermons.

-A quick perusal of the most popular Christian books, music, and other resources will unmask the continued strangle-hold that independence, individualism, and self-affirmation/help nonsense have over much of evangelicalism (including fundamentalism) in this country.
+A quick perusal of the most popular Christian books, music, and other resources will unmask the continued strangle-hold that independence, individualism, and self-affirmation autonomy have over much of evangelicalism (including fundamentalism) in this country.
 This is an unfortunate mirroring of the sins of larger society, never minding that God’s people are called to be in the world but not of the world (John 17:14-16).

 And this independence and individualism is reflected in how soteriology is taught and viewed in many of our churches and by a large percentage of Americans who profess to be Christians.
 Our almost exclusive focus on regeneration when discussing salvation bears this out.
 Except, this focus is not the focus of the New Testament writers.
 And the competing focuses between the New Testament and contemporary evangelicalism creates confusion and even consternation, especially regarding the book of James.
 Thankfully, though, an honest look at James, especially in light of Paul’s complimentary letters, will help push back on our out-of-balance perspective on salvation.

 James 2:14 asks a question that serves to theologically undermine all levels of easy believism.
 In a book filled with proverbial sayings calling Believers to “spiritual wholeness,” to steal Douglas Moo’s description of James’ main theme, the half-brother of our Lord and Savior challenges his readers by asking, “What good is it, my brothers, if someone says he has faith but does not have works?
 Can that faith save him?”